Client Agreement Automation

 Additionally, each advisor on the platform may supply their Form ADV Part 2B if they choose to do so.
 This will be presented to their clients at the time of onboarding alongside the other documents that may be supplied at the firm level.
 Provision of the Form ADV Part 2B is optional, and can be implemented even if your firm does not supply any of the other agreements or disclosures.

 Use of the Client Agreement Automation function is optional.
-If you choose not to use the function or to provide only a subset of your firm documents, you will need to separately execute your agreements between your firm and your clients and deliver firm disclosures in a manner determined by you outside of the Betterment for Advisors platform.
+If you choose not to use the function or to provide only a subset of your firm documents, you will need to separately execute your agreements between your firm and your clients and deliver firm disclosures in a manner determined by you outside of the Betterment Advisor Solutions platform.

 Contact us with questions at support@bettermentadvisorsolutions.com.

-Records: In the advisor dashboard, under the “Agreements” tab, each advisor can view which of their clients executed the firm’s agreement electronically, the date and time at which they executed the agreement, and a digital copy of the version they executed (along with the versions of the firm’s Form ADV Part 2A, Form CRS and privacy policy, and the advisor’s Form ADV Part 2B, provided these documents were uploaded at the time the client was onboarded).
+Records: In the advisor dashboard, under the “Agreements” tab, you can access the "Client packages" window to view which clients executed your firm’s agreement electronically, the date and time at which they did so, and a digital copy of the version they executed (along with the versions of the firm’s Form ADV Part 2A, Form CRS and privacy policy, and the advisor’s Form ADV Part 2B, provided these documents were uploaded at the time the client was onboarded).
+You can also download all client packages in bulk.

 Please review these items carefully before deciding whether or not to use the Client Agreement Automation function.

-One of each type of document per firm: The Client Agreement Automation function only supports one of each type of document per firm at a time, meaning one advisory agreement, one Form ADV Part 2A, one Form CRS, and one privacy policy at a time.
-You may change that agreement by having a firm admin upload a new copy of the agreement via the Agreements section of the Betterment for Advisors web portal.
-Once a new form of agreement is uploaded, this new form will be presented to all new clients who sign up in the future, but it will not be presented or distributed to existing clients.
+The Client Agreement Automation function supports one of each disclosure document type per firm at a time—one Form ADV Part 2A, one Form CRS, and one privacy policy.
+You may update these at any time by having a firm admin upload a new copy via the Agreements section of the portal.
+Once updated, the new version will be presented to all new clients going forward, but will not be redistributed to existing clients.

 Form ADV Part 2B: Each individual advisor on the platform may upload their own ADV Part 2B if they choose or if their firm directs them to do so.
 If a Form ADV Part 2B is present when a client signs up, a record of the acknowledgement of receipt of the Form ADV Part 2B and a copy thereof will be presented on the Agreements page as well as in the Compliance view, alongside firm-level agreements (if supplied).

-Form CRS: When present, the Firm’s Form CRS will be shown as the first disclosure alongside the other documents and disclosures during client onboarding that are a part of the Agreements Automation Service.
-In addition to client onboarding, the Firm’s Form CRS is presented to clients when adding additional services.
-Additional services when the Firm’s Form CRS will be presented include when the client opens a new type of account, on the client consent form when the advisor initiates the opening of a new type of account, when a rollover is initiated by a client, on the client consent form when the advisor initiates a rollover, on quarterly statement notifications, and when a user logs in for the first time since the Firm has uploaded or updated their Form CRS.
-Examples of opening a new type of account include, when a client with a taxable investing account opens an individual retirement account or when a client with an individual retirement account opens a joint account.
+Form CRS: When present, the Firm’s Form CRS will be shown as the first disclosure alongside the other documents and disclosures during client onboarding that are a part of the Client Agreement Automation function.
+In addition to client onboarding, the Firm’s Form CRS is presented to clients when adding additional services, including when the client opens a new type of account, on the client consent form when the advisor initiates the opening of a new type of account, when a rollover is initiated by a client, on the client consent form when the advisor initiates a rollover, on quarterly statement notifications, and when a user logs in for the first time since the Firm has uploaded or updated their Form CRS.
+Examples of opening a new type of account include when a client with a taxable investing account opens an individual retirement account or when a client with an individual retirement account opens a joint account.

 Fee changes: When considering whether to use the Client Agreement Automation function, you should take into account that advisors have the ability to change the fees they charge specific clients in the advisor dashboard (subject to available Billing Plans, which can only be created by firm admins.)
 Before using the function, you should determine how, if at all, this impacts the structure of your agreements.